stumathews/2DGameDev/README.md

 ## Contents
-So far this project has a game loop and skeletal structure for the rest of the game.
-See main.cpp for gameloop mechanics and the handling of input via SDL in sense_player_input() function
+So far this project has a game loop and skeletal structure for the rest of the game. it also implements a Graphics Manager, Scene managment, and Resource manager See main.cpp for gameloop mechanics and the handling of input via SDL in sense_player_input() function